I recently completed my PhD in mathematics at

-Harvard University.
-My advisor is Jacob Lurie.
+Harvard University, where my advisor was Jacob Lurie.

 Starting in the fall, I will be at the University of Chicago as a Clay Research Fellow.